RobotLocomotion/drake-iiwa-driver/README.md

 ```

 If you do not have access to that repository, you will need to install
-your own version of the FRI source:
+your own version of the FRI source (which can be found in your Sunrise
+project in the directory FastRobotInterface_Client_Source).

 ```
 cd kuka-fri